WholeWhale/basicGTMConfiguration/README.md

 * All Clicks: Fires if anything on the page has been clicked
 * All Links: Fires if any link has been clicked
 * All Outbound Links: Fires if any link to an external site has been clicked(so, any link that does not contain your website's hostname).
-_for this to properly work, you will need to update the second rule under `the trigger fires on` where it says `yoursite.org`.
+_For this to properly work, you will need to update the second rule under `the trigger fires on` where it says `yoursite.org`.
 You will need to change it for your site's hostname_
 * Form Submissions: Fires if a form has been properly filled out and submitted
 * PDF Click: Fires on clicks to PDF downloadable content
 * Scroll Depth: Fires when users reach difenrent percentage ranges through the page